 - tokentype (basestring) The type of the token.
 If None, all tokens are returned. - realm (basestring) get tokens of a realm.
 If None, all tokens are returned. - assigned (bool) Get either assigned (True) or unassigned (False) tokens.
-If None get all tokens. - user (User Object) Filter for the Owner of the token - serial (basestring) The serial number of the token - active (bool) Whether only active (True) or inactive (False) tokens should be returned - resolver (basestring) filter for the given resolver name - rollout_state returns a list of the tokens in the certain rollout state.
+If None get all tokens. - user (User Object) Filter for the Owner of the token - serial (basestring) The exact serial number of a token - serial_wildcard (basestring) A wildcard to match token serials - active (bool) Whether only active (True) or inactive (False) tokens should be returned - resolver (basestring) filter for the given resolver name - rollout_state returns a list of the tokens in the certain rollout state.
 Some tokens are not enrolled in a single step but in multiple steps.
 These tokens are then identified by the DB-column rollout_state. - count (bool) If set to True, only the number of the result and not the list is returned. - revoked (bool) Only search for revoked tokens or only for not revoked tokens - locked (bool) Only search for locked tokens or only for not locked tokens - tokeninfo (dict) Return tokens with the given tokeninfo.
-The tokeninfo is a key/value dictionary - maxfail If only tokens should be returned, which failcounter reached maxfail
+The tokeninfo is a key/value dictionary - maxfail If only tokens should be returned, which failcounter reached maxfail - psize (int) The number of returned tokens can be restricted by using the parameter psize.
+Pagination then is used. - page (int) If pagination is used, this is the page to get

-Returns A list of tokenclasses (lib.tokenclass)
+Returns A list of tokenclasses (lib.tokenclass).
+In case of pagination a tuple of count, prev, next, token_list

 '''

-\verb"privacyidea.lib.token.get_tokens_in_resolver" (\textit{resolver})
+privacyidea.lib.token.get_tokens_in_resolver(resolver)

 '''